kurtcagle/databook/docs/commands/create.md

 Input files may also be fragment references (`file.databook.md#block-id`) to extract individual blocks from existing DataBooks.

+A databook with just a data input file will use the name of that input as the base name for the output file, unless otherwise specified.
+If used with no input files, then the output option -o MUST be used.

 ## Options

 | Option | Description |